 Sometimes a student might need to take an undergraduate course to satisfy an M.S. proficiency requirement (see Section 4.2.1) or a prerequisite to a graduate course.
 However, a graduate student cannot register for such a course using an undergraduate course number.
 Registering for a course using an undergraduate number may put a student out of legal immigration status, which may have serious implications as far as immigration authorities are concerned and jeopardize financial aid.
 An undergraduate (300 level) course can, with permission of the Graduate Academic Director and the instructor, be taken using the course designation CSE 587 (Proficiency Requirement in Computer Science).
 To do so, a student should register for the section of CSE 587 which corresponds to the professor who is teaching the undergraduate course in question.
+However, several restrictions apply to taking CSE 587:

-1 Consult International Programs at the Graduate School regarding immigration and related legal issues.
+&lt;sup>1 Consult International Programs at the Graduate School regarding immigration and related legal issues.

-2 CSE 800 does not count towards any degree.
+&lt;sup>2 CSE 800 does not count towards any degree.